ivan-codes/blog/posts/dark-mode.md

 createdAt: 09-25-2021
 ---

 This website is the first time I ever added dark mode.

+### Triple heading

 It is a simple concept, but getting it to work smoothly and in a non-hacky way is actually quite challenging.
 So here are some tips and tricks I learned to save you the time and headaches.

 ## Tailwind